Disability Insurance

 9 mins

-Disability Insurance protects you financially if you’re unable to work.
-You’ll receive a monthly benefit equivalent to a proportion of your gross salary to replace lost earnings if an illness, injury or disability prevents you from undertaking your current occupation.
+Disability Insurance (also referred to as Income Protection) protects you financially if you’re unable to work due to disability, illness, or injury.
+You’ll receive a tax-free monthly benefit equivalent to a proportion of your gross salary (up to 70%) to replace lost earnings.

 This lets you keep up with your essential monthly expenditure, such as: